 In the words of the first promise.
 The obsession ceases to exist because our preferred substance is no longer the solution.
 We are grateful for the gift.

 Spiritual awakening through the effort of working the previous 9 steps results in this new and positive attitude.
 We have more head space for productive and loving thoughts and actions in service to others.

-Many of us in recovery have experience carrying shame.
-Making direct amends to those we have harmed during the 8th and 9th step process release the shame.
+Many of us in recovery have experienced carrying shame.
+Making direct amends to those we have harmed during the 8th and 9th step process releases the shame.

 The weight of shame is lifted because of a relationship with a Higher Power.
 It dissipates because we have taken ownership of our harms and sought to repair relationships.
 We have taken accountability for our past wrongs.
 This process produces both mental and emotional health wealth.

 As a result, rebuilding relationships becomes possible and healing takes place.
-Through healing, there is not struggle to be had.
-Spiritual health wealth enhances the healing through the relationship with a Higher Power.
+Through healing, there is no struggle to be had.
+Spiritual health wealth enhances healing through the relationship with a Higher Power.

 Sixth condition: “We feel as though we have been placed in a position of neutrality – safe and protected.
 We have not even sworn off.
 Instead, the problem has been removed.
 It does not exist for us.”